 To get started, you just need to download the appropriate version of the program for Windows or Mac and follow simple steps: add the file, select a format and convert.

 The key distinction between MXF and MP4 is their intended purpose of use.
-MXF, short for Material Exchange Format, was conceived for professional television, and some cameras nowadays do record videos in this format.
+MXF, short for Material Exchange Format, was conceived for professional television, and some cameras nowadays record videos in this format.
 MP4, also known as MPEG-4 Part 14, was developed by the Moving Picture Experts Group for day-to-day use.
-That’s the main reason for which MP4 files are so common and easy to work with.
+That’s the main reason why MP4 files are so common and easy to work with.
 For a more advanced comparison between MXF and MP4 files, you can check out the table below:

 |Developer||Society of Motion Picture and Television Engineers||Moving Picture Experts Group|

 |Video codecs||MPEG-1,2,4, H.264, DV, uncompressed, others||H.263, H.264, H.265, MPEG‑4, others|